Check out these four tricks retailers use to get you to spend more (without you knowing it).

 All of the $93 per month disappears in commissions and expenses for the first three years.
 After that, the return will average 2.6% per year for whole life, 4.2% for universal life, and 7.4% for the new-and-improved variable life policy that includes mutual funds, according to Consumer Federation of America, Kiplinger’s Personal Finance and Fortune magazines.
 The same mutual funds outside of the policy average 12%.

 Worse yet, with whole life and universal life, the savings you finally build up after being ripped off for years don’t go to your family upon your death.
 The only benefit paid to your family is the face value of the policy, the $125,000 in our example.

 The truth is that you would be better off to get the $7 term policy and put the extra $93 in a cookie jar!
 At least after three years you would have $3,000, and when you died your family would get your savings.

 A Better Plan

-If you follow my Total Money Makeover plan, you will begin investing well.
-Then, when you are 57 years old and the kids are grown and gone, the house is paid for, and you have $700,000 in mutual funds, you'll become self-insured.
-That means when your 20-year term is up, you shouldn't need life insurance at all—because with no kids to feed, no house payment and $700,000, your spouse will just have to suffer through if you die without insurance.
+If you follow the Baby Steps, you will begin investing well.
+Then, when you are 57 years old and the kids are grown and gone, the house is paid for, and you have $700,000 in mutual funds, you’ll become self-insured.
+That means when your 20-year term is up, you shouldn’t need life insurance at all—because with no kids to feed, no house payment and $700,000, your spouse will just have to suffer through if you die without insurance.

 Don’t do cash value insurance!
 Buy term and invest the difference.